daviddenton/protokruft/README.md

     protokruft {
         packageNames = ["com.mygreatpackage"] // "*" by default
-        outputClassFile = "myCustomFile" // "messageDsl" by default }
+        messagesClassFile = "customMessage" // "messageDsl" by default servicesClassFile = "customService" // "serviceDsl" by default }

     // allows you to just run generateProtoDsl